gusgarciarreal/Puzzlebot/README.md

 ## 👥 Contributors
 - Gustavo Garciarreal Morales
 - Sofía Sánchez García
-- Jossue Patricio Espinosa Tovar
+- Jossue Patricio Espinosa Tobar
 - Edrick Galicia

 This is a team project – Feel free to fork, explore, and contribute 🤝